Metropolitan Planning Organization

-The Birmingham Metropolitan Planning Organization (MPO) [Bylaws] is the group of local, elected officials, transit operators, and state officials who are responsible for the coordination of a planning process that results in a Long Range Plan (25 year) and a short term (four year) Transportation Improvement Program (TIP).
-The Birmingham MPO is comprised of a Policy Committee, Advisory Committee, a Transportation Technical Committee (TTC), and a Transportation Citizens Committee (TCC)j.
-The committee process is managed by MPO Staff.
-The Birmingham MPO operates under federal authority as provided for in the Moving Ahead for Progress in the 21st Century (MAP-21) the federal law governing surface transportation.
+The Birmingham Metropolitan Planning Organization (MPO) is the group of local, elected officials, transit operators, and state officials who are responsible for the coordination of a planning process that results in a Long Range Plan (25 year) and a short term (four year) Transportation Improvement Program (TIP).
+Decisions are made through a process involving four committees which are managed by staff of the Regional Planning Commission of Greater Birmingham (RPCGB).
+The MPO operates under the Fixing America's Surface Transportation Act (FAST Act), the federal law governing surface transportation.

-The Birmingham MPO decides, in cooperation with the Alabama Department of Transportation (DOT), what transportation projects are funded with the available local, state and federal dollars.
-The Birmingham MPO publishes priorities for all transportation related projects for all types of modes such as highways, transit, intermodal freight, and bicycle/pedestrian and greenways.
+The MPO decides, in cooperation with the Alabama Department of Transportation (ALDOT), what transportation projects are funded with the available local, state, and federal dollars.
+The MPO publishes priorities for transportation-related projects for various modes such as highways, transit, freight, and bicycle/pedestrian.
 Tools ranging from sophisticated computer models to old-fashioned town meetings are used to help determine which projects are funded.
-It is the responsibility of the State, operators of publicly owned mass transit, and the MPO to ensure that the transportation planning and programming process are cooperatively carried out.
-To that end, the Alabama Department of Transportation, the Alabama Department of Environmental Management, the Birmingham MPO, the Birmingham Jefferson County Transit Authority, and the Jefferson County Department of Health have entered into an agreement (3-C Agreement) to provide a comprehensive, cooperative, and continuing planning process that describes each of these entities respective roles and responsibilities within the metropolitan planning process.
+It is the responsibility of the State, operators of publicly owned mass transit, and the MPO to ensure that the transportation planning and programming process is cooperatively carried out.
+To that end, the ALDOT, Alabama Department of Environmental Management, MPO, Birmingham Jefferson County Transit Authority, and Jefferson County Department of Health have entered into an agreement (3-C Agreement) to provide a comprehensive, cooperative, and continuing planning process that describes each of these entities respective roles and responsibilities within the metropolitan planning process.

 For more information on how you can become involved contact the Regional Planning Commission of Greater Birmingham’s Offices at (205) 251-8139.
 Fax (205) 328-3304 or send us a message using our contact form.

-The regular meeting of the Birmingham MPO will be held on the second Wednesday of each month, unless otherwise noted, 1:30 pm.Meeting Archive
+Regular meetings of the Policy Committee are held on the second Wednesday of each month at 1:30 pm, unless otherwise noted.

-The MPO Advisory Committee provides policy direction and a forum for transportation and air quality decisions, as well as recommendations to the voting membership of the MPO Policy Committee as it relates to approval of major planning reports and documents along with other actions related to the MPO responsibilities.
-The MPO Advisory Committee sets the meeting agenda for the voting membership of the MPO Policy Committee.
+The Advisory Committee is a subset of the Policy Committee.
+It provides policy direction and a forum for transportation and air quality decisions, as well as recommendations to the voting membership of the Policy Committee.
+The Advisory Committee sets the meeting agenda for the Policy Committee.

 Transportation Technical Committee